catallo/ht/README.md

 https://github.com/catallo/ht/assets/45834058/ec95fa8f-038a-4a1d-a85e-130b0af1630d

-ht is a shell helper tool focused on simplicity that can generate, explain and execute shell commands.
+ht is a shell helper tool focused on simplicity that can generate, explain and execute shell commands using AI.

 ##### Usage